Hristo-Neshev/table-top-reviews/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# Future of the project

+Back-end : Creating custom API with Node(Express) and MongoDb(mongoose);

+Refactoring : - Add more use of types in typescript.
+              - Update state management(with ngRx).
+              -implement lazy loading.

+Adding new functionalities like search, sortBy(in Reviews page), user types(admin and regular user) and more.

+Also i planing to add two big sections in the project: Forum and Market place.